aisbergg/docker-arch-aur-makepkg/README.md

 Sometimes the dependencies that are needed to make a package are not properly listed as `makedepends` but as `depends`.
 The default behaviour is to only install the `makedepends`.
 With `--install-all-dependencies` this can be bypassed.

+> Linux Kernel Headers

+Package that provide deeper system functions and therefore need the linux kernel headers to be build should be avoided.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.